 * When implementing Action 1, 2, or 3 above, the faculty member is strongly encouraged to notify Community Expectations and Restorative Practices that an academic integrity violation occurred and was resolved by the faculty member.
-Such notification is necessary to identify recurring problems and to maintain accurate academic integrity records; however, no new action to address the violation will be taken by Community Expectations and Restorative Practices.
+Such notification is necessary to identify recurring problems and maintain accurate academic integrity records.
+However, no new action to address the violation will be taken by Community Expectations and Restorative Practices.

 Appeal of Action by the Faculty Member

 A student found responsible for committing an academic integrity violation has the option of submitting one written appeal request, as detailed below.
-If no appeal is submitted, the original resolution becomes the final outcome of the academic integrity concern.
+If no appeal is submitted, the original resolution becomes the final outcome of academic integrity concerns.

-When an appeal request is submitted concerning address of an academic integrity violation, the student is typically not afforded a meeting with the person resolving the academic integrity appeal request.
+When an appeal request is submitted concerning the address of an academic integrity violation, the student is typically not afforded a meeting with the person resolving the academic integrity appeal request.
 Regardless of the outcome of the appeal request, the charged student is notified in writing of the appeal outcome.
-Appeal outcome decisions are final decisions of the University; additional appeal is not available.
+Appeal outcome decisions are the final decisions of the University.
+An additional appeal is not available.

 A student who witnesses or has other information regarding a possible academic integrity violation is strongly encouraged to take one or more of the following actions: